Kodagu district: Peaks

+Rainfall

+Kodagu district receives majority of its rainfall from Southwest Monsoon winds.
+It is the 4th highest average annual rainfall receiving district in Karnataka.
+The amount of rainfall varies significantly due to the effects of El-nino and La-nina.

+In the year 2018, Kodagu received 29% excess rainfall of 3737 mm, 3040 mm in 2019, 2541 mm in 2020, and 2656 mm in 2021.

+In the year 2022, Kodagu received 11% Above-Normal rainfall of 3036 mm.

+In the year 2023, it received 38% deficit rainfall of 1690 mm.

+In the year 2024, Kodagu on an average received 3052.2 mm of annual rainfall.

+Forest

+Kodagu has three wildlife sanctuaries; Pushpagiri Wildlife Sanctuary, Talakaveri Wildlife Sanctuary and Brahmagiri Wildlife Sanctuary, one National Park; the Nagarahole National Park and the only private sanctuary of India; the SAI Sanctuary.

+Agriculture

+Economy of Kodagu is dependent on agriculture.
+Major crops grown here are Paddy, Coffee, Rubber, Pepper, Cardamom, Coorg Oranges and Honey production.
+Tea, Ginger and Cocoa are also grown in smaller quantities.

+Coffee and pepper production

+Kodagu is the largest Coffee and Pepper producing district in India.
+Karnataka produces nearly 70% of the total Coffee production in India, out of which 33% is contributed by Kodagu district alone.
+Also Kodagu produces nearly a quarter of India's Black Pepper.

 Representation

 Two members of the legislative assembly are elected from Kodagu to the Karnataka Legislative Assembly, one each from the Madikeri and Virajpet.
-M P Appachu Ranjan represents the Madikeri constituency while K. G. Bopaiah represents the Virajpet constituency; they are from the Bharatiya Janata Party.
-Kodagu, formerly part of the Kodagu-Dakshina Kannada (Mangalore) constituency, is now part of the Mysore Lok Sabha parliamentary constituency.
-The current MP for this constituency is Shri Pratap Simha, from the Bharatiya Janata Party.
+Dr. Mantar Gowda represents the Madikeri constituency while A.S Ponnanna represents the Virajpet constituency; they are from the Indian National Congress.
+Kodagu, formerly part of the Kodagu-Dakshina Kannada (Mangalore) constituency, is now part of the Mysore-Kodagu Lok Sabha constituency parliamentary constituency.
+The current MP for this constituency is Shri Yaduveer Krishnadatta Chamaraja Wadiyar, from the Bharatiya Janata Party.

-The Codava National Council and Kodava Rashtriya Samiti are campaigning for autonomy to Kodagu district.
+The Codava National Council and Kodava Rashtriya Samiti are campaigning for autonomy to Kodagu district which would have made Coorg more prosperous and independent.

 History

 The Kodavas were the earliest inhabitants and agriculturists in Kodagu, having lived there for centuries.
-Kodavas Being a warrior community as well, they carried arms during times of war and had their own chieftains.
+Kodavas being a warrior community as well, they carried arms during times of war and had their own chieftains.

 The earliest mention about Coorg can be seen in the works those date back to Sangam period (300 BCE - 300 CE).
 The Ezhimala dynasty had jurisdiction over two Nadus - The coastal Poozhinadu and the hilly eastern Karkanadu.
 According to the works of Sangam literature, Poozhinadu consisted much of the coastal belt between Mangalore and Kozhikode.
 Karkanadu consisted of Wayanad-Gudalur hilly region with parts of Kodagu (Coorg).

 The Haleri dynasty, an offshoot of the Keladi Nayakas, ruled Kodagu between 1600 and 1834.
 Later the British ruled Kodagu from 1834, after the Coorg War, until India's independence in 1947.
 A separate state (called Coorg State) until then, in 1956 Kodagu was merged with the Mysore State (now Karnataka).